WSU Logo

 o Stephanie Kane completed her MS degree in May 2001.
 Her research examined the effect of activity and early-age selection on metabolic traits in aged mice.
 Current status: Project Manager, Social Science Research Unit, University of Idaho.

 o Greg Ragland completed his MS degree in May 2001.
 His research focused on quantitative genetic analysis of growth trajectories and metamorphic traits in Ambystoma macrodactylum columbianum.
-Current status: Post-Doctoral Fellow at the University of Florida.
+Current status: Adjunt Faculty at Notre Dame University.

 o Ed Leber completed his MS degree in December 1999.
 His research was on stress responses of active and sedentary mice selected for voluntary wheel-running behavior.
 Current status: Technical support staff at Molecular Probes, Inc.